Taught programme withdrawal

 Careful consideration should be given to the status of existing literature/information about the programme (for example, the prospectus and other print materials as well as Coursefinder and the programme catalogue) and the timing of application and recruitment cycles, open day presentations and the existence of any deferred applications/offers.
 Partnerships or collaborative agreements with other institutions or organisations require particular attention.
 Early consultation with the Faculty Marketing Manager is important.

 Withdrawing a taught programme from marketing and recruitment

-- If the proposal to withdraw precedes the start of the recruitment cycle and receipt of any applications for the next entry point, schools should complete the programme withdrawal form and seek approval from the Pro Dean for Student Education (DVC approval is not required in this situation).
-The start of the recruitment cycle is normally defined by the Coursefinder rollover point (for example, around March 2017 for both UG and TP entry in September 2019; though different cycles may apply for specific courses).
+- If the proposal to withdraw precedes the start of the recruitment cycle for the next entry point and receipt of any applications, schools should complete the programme withdrawal form and seek approval from the Pro Dean for Student Education (DVC approval is not required in this situation).
+The start of the recruitment cycle is normally defined by the Coursefinder rollover point (for example, around March 2019 for both UG and TP entry in September 2021; though different cycles may apply for specific courses).
 If the proposal is straightforward and does not involve any co-teaching or collaborative partners, the school may proceed and request approval.

 - In exceptional circumstances, if the proposal to withdraw comes after initial release of advertising/Coursefinder rollover, but before receipt of any applications, further to consultation with Faculty Marketing and Admissions, schools may proceed as above with the proposal to withdraw and an associated communications plan presented to the PAG/Pro Dean for Student Education for consideration.